latex3/tagging-project/documentation/prototype-usage-instructions.md

 ### MathML Structure Element Tagging

-To use MathML Structure Element tagging you may use the `math/mathml/structelem` key as shown below.
-Here we also suppress adding the Associated Files.
-With a current lualatex-dev the same can be achieved with the key `math/setup=mathml-SE`.
+To use MathML Structure Element tagging you may use the `tagging-setup` key with the value `math/setup=mathml-SE` key as shown below.
+This suppresses adding the Associated Files, you can use `tagging-setup={math/setup={mathml-SE,mathml-AF}}` if you want to enable both methods.

 ```
 \DocumentMetadata{uncompress,lang=en,
- testphase=latest,
- pdfversion=2.0,pdfstandard=ua-2,pdfstandard=a-4f}

-\tagpdfsetup{
- math/mathml/structelem,
- math/tex/AF=false,
- math/mathml/AF=false,
- math/mathml/sources=
-}
+ tagging=on,
+ tagging-setup={math/setup=mathml-SE},
+ pdfstandard=ua-2,pdfstandard=a-4f}

 \documentclass{article}
 \usepackage{unicode-math}